scikit-learn-contrib/MAPIE/doc/index.rst

 `Getting started <quick_start.html>`_
 -------------------------------------

-Information regarding this template and how to modify it for your own project.
+How to install the module and estimate your first prediction intervals.

 `User Guide <user_guide.html>`_
 -------------------------------

-An example of narrative documentation.
+A tutorial that presents the different methods for estimating prediction intervals.

 `API Documentation <api.html>`_
 -------------------------------

-An example of API documentation.
+The API documentation.

 `Examples <auto_examples/index.html>`_
 --------------------------------------

 A set of examples.
-It complements the `User Guide <user_guide.html>`_.